New Teachers >>

 It starts with us, the teachers.

 This means we need to find and start communicating with other teachers who also want to see certain changes in communication, decision-making, and overall "health" among working relationships at the school site.
-Working together at a grassroots level can bring about long-lasting change for the betterment of all, but we have to start by talking about our concerns with trusted teacher colleagues who also share the same values and vision, want to listen, and have hope about what's possible.
+Working together at a grassroots level can bring about long-lasting change for the betterment of all, but we have to start by talking about our concerns with trusted teacher colleagues who also share the same values and vision, want to listen, and have hope about what's possible...even within the confines of new state mandates and policies that further reduce teacher autonomy and liberties.

-In this process, we all know that being non-compliant or defiant as an employee puts our jobs on the line.
-That's probably not the road you want to take.
+In this process, we know that being non-compliant or defiant as an employee can put our jobs on the line, increase our chances of not being heard, and cause unwanted stress and problems.
+That's not the road to take.
 We're not "going rogue" here.
 What we want to do is cultivate our teacher voice individually and collectively to improve school culture at the staff level.

 We want to work slowly and methodically to build trust between teachers and supervisors, so the dialogue supporting change can occur, and steps can evolve that will result in greater cohesion at the school site.